The objection deadline has passed, but public comments are still accepted until a decision is made.Submit a comment

 What's Being Proposed?

-Rubix Land Limited — a company with no track record in house building — has applied for outline permission to build up to 73 dwellings on 5.38 hectares of green fields on the north-western edge of Wells.
+Rubix Land Limited has applied for outline permission to build up to 73 dwellings on 5.38 hectares of green fields on the north-western edge of Wells.

-All traffic from 73 homes would be funnelled through Orchard Lea — a quiet residential cul-de-sac currently serving just 9 properties.
+All traffic from 73 homes would be funnelled through Orchard Lea — a quiet residential cul-de-sac currently serving around 18 properties including Hillside Close.

 The council's own pre-application advice (June 2025) identified two critical concerns: "likely significant impacts on locally and nationally designated landscape character" and "lack of appropriate phosphate mitigation."
 Neither has been adequately resolved.